 Joseph also held various positions at Nortel Networks including Senior Manager, Program Management.
 He holds a B. Eng.
 In Electrical Engineering from Concordia University.

 Brian Kronick is a senior executive with extensive expertise in strategic and operational business planning, management and finance.
 Brian has 25 years of experience across a broad spectrum of business environments ranging from start-ups to publically listed companies both in the for-profit and not-for-profit sectors.

-Brian has held CFO positions with Edgewater Wireless (TSXV:YFI), where he assisted in completing its RTO as well as concurrent equity financing and Tilcon Software where he played a key role in sale of the company to a Wind River, a U.S. publicly traded corporation.
+Brian has held CFO positions with Edgewater Wireless (TSXV:YFI), where he assisted in completing its RTO as well as concurrent equity financing and Tilcon Software where he played a key role in sale of the company to a Wind River, a U.S. publically traded corporation.
 Brian has also held CFO positions with Edgewater Computer Systems, Combat Sports Group, Human Resource Systems Group and inBay Technologies.

 Experience in the not-for profit-sector includes CFO roles at Sustainable Development Technology Canada, a foundation that helps Canadian companies develop and deploy competitive, clean technology solutions, to help solve some of the world’s most pressing environmental challenges as well as the Institute on Governance, a charitable organization with a mandate to advance the understanding and practice of good governance in Canada and abroad with federal, provincial, municipal, aboriginal governments and not-for-profit organizations.

 Brian was also part of the founding team at Spotwave Wireless Inc. - a venture-backed technology start-up dedicated to the vision of ubiquitous wireless connectivity.
 As CFO, Brian successfully completed over $30 million in venture capital financings from Canadian and US based Venture Capitalists, while assisting in the start-up, product and market launch and revenue growth phases.